dmitmatveev/RTSD-Traffic-Sign-Classification/README.md

 # Convolutional Neutral Network for Traffic Sign Recognition.
-In this project, [Russian Traffic Sign Database (RTSD)](http://graphics.cs.msu.ru/en/research/projects/rtsd) is used to classify traffic signs into 67 groups.
+In this project, [Russian Traffic Sign Database (RTSD)](http://graphics.cs.msu.ru/en/research/projects/rtsd) is used.
+RTSD-r1 (with 32 983 images) was selected to classify traffic signs into 67 groups.\
+Were achieved:
+- 99.485% accuracy on validation dataset
+- 99.961% accuracy on train dataset.
 All code is represented in [Colab Jupyter Notebook file](main_script_EN.ipynb).

 ## RTSD info
 RTSD consists of 3 parts: